1. Introduction to Brother Embroidery Machines

 2.2 Automation That Saves Time

-- Jump Stitch Trimming: Models such as the SE700 and SE2000 automatically trim excess thread between color changes, giving your finished work a clean, professional look and minimizing manual snipping.
+- Jump Stitch Trimming: Machines such as the SE700 and SE2000 trim excess thread between color changes for a polished finish.

-- Magnetic embroidery hoops for brother Solutions: Aftermarket options—like those from MaggieFrame—can reduce hooping time by up to 90% compared to traditional screw-based frames.
-These magnetic hoops are especially valuable for high-volume projects, multi-layer fabrics, or when working with tricky materials.
-They provide even tension across the fabric, minimize hoop burn, and make hooping thick or delicate textiles effortless.
+- Magnetic Hoop Solutions: Aftermarket options—like those from MaggieFrame—can reduce hooping time by up to 90% versus screw-based frames, provide even tension, minimize hoop burn, and make thick or delicate textiles easier to hoop.

-- Wireless Workflows: With Artspira app integration, compatible models (SE2000, NQ1700E, and others) allow you to transfer and edit designs wirelessly, streamlining your creative process from computer or mobile device straight to the machine.
+- Wireless Workflows: With Artspira on compatible models (SE2000, NQ1700E, and others), transfer and edit designs from your devices via Wi-Fi.

 Built-in Designs and Fonts